vvaezian/Data-Science-Fundamentals/pySpark.md

 - Run pyspark file from Powershell (doesn't work in Git-Bash): `spark-submit .\pySpark_test.py`
 - Spark DataFrame is an abstraction on top of RDDs which are hard to work with directly.
 - **SparkSession:** Provides a single point of entry to interact with underlying Spark functionality and allows programming Spark with Dataframe and Dataset APIs.
 - **SparkContext:** Main entry point for Spark functionality.
 It's used to interact with Low-Level API (create RDDs, accumulators and broadcast variables on the cluster).
-Before Spark 2, we had to create different contexts for working with different APIs (SQL, HIVE, Streamin).
+Before Spark 2, we had to create different contexts for working with different APIs (SQL, HIVE, Streaming).
 But now we can get SparkContext from SparkSession.

 ```python
 from pyspark.sql import SparkSession